COLIBRE: calibrating subgrid feedback in cosmological simulations that include a cold gas phase: Emulators

 Reproducing the observed \gsmf{} does not guarantee that other properties of the simulated galaxies, besides stellar mass, will be realistic.
 For example, while the \gsmf{} provides constraints on the total stellar masses of galaxies, it says nothing about how that stellar mass is distributed within the galaxies.
 Indeed, \citet{2015MNRAS.450.1937C} showed that depending on the subgrid model adopted in the numerical simulation, simulated galaxies may be described by the same \gsmf, but differ drastically in their stellar half-mass radii.

 We take the galaxy stellar mass -- size relation from \citet{2022MNRAS.509.3751H} (their table C1, column `Half-mass radius') as a secondary constraint on our simulations.
 The \citet{2022MNRAS.509.3751H} data come from the eXtended GALEX Arecibo SDSS Survey \citep[xGASS;][]{2018MNRAS.476..875C}, which contains $\sim 1200$ galaxies selected from the SDSS DR7 catalogue.
-The sample has a flat stellar mass distribution spanning $M_* \approx 10^9$ to $10^{11.5}~\mathrm{M_\odot}$ and redshifts in the range $0.01 < z < 0.05$. \cite{2022MNRAS.509.3751H} provide the median galaxy half-mass radii in stellar-mass bins of $0.2$~dex width.
-The half-mass sizes are estimated from S\'ersic profile fits, and are smaller by $\approx 0.1$~dex than the corresponding half-light sizes in the r-band, in agreement with \citet{2022MNRAS.511.2544D} who found a similar difference between mass- and luminosity-weighted galaxy sizes in the \textsc{eagle} simulations, using the SDSS pipeline for the analysis.
+The sample has a flat stellar mass distribution spanning $M_* \approx 10^9$ to $10^{11.5}~\mathrm{M_\odot}$ and redshifts in the range $0.01 < z < 0.05$. \citet{2022MNRAS.509.3751H} provide the median galaxy half-mass radii in stellar-mass bins of $0.2$~dex width.
+The half-mass sizes were estimated by applying the \citet{2009MNRAS.400.1181Z} mass-to-light conversion to the stellar light profiles, which themselves are S\'ersic fits preformed by \citet{2019MNRAS.490.4060C}.
+As shown by \citet{2022MNRAS.509.3751H}, the half-mass sizes are smaller by $\approx 0.1$~dex than the corresponding half-light sizes in the r-band, which is in agreement with \citet{2022MNRAS.511.2544D}, who found a similar difference between mass- and luminosity-weighted galaxy sizes in the \textsc{eagle} simulations, using the SDSS pipeline for the analysis.